Living with COVID-19

 Carle (217) 902-6100

-· Carle remains open to meet essential Primary and Specialty Care needs.
-Examples of essential appointments include high blood pressure, ear infection and minor cuts and fractures.
-Patients should call the COVID-19 Hotline at (217) 902-6100 to be assessed and directed to the appropriate location for care.
-Your provider may address many health needs by phone or virtual visits in accordance with social distancing best practice.
+- Carle remains open to meet essential Primary and Specialty Care needs.
+Your provider may address many health needs by phone or video visits.
+In-person visits require a mask for all and follow social distancing best practices and enhance cleaning routines at our locations.
 All Carle Emergency Departments remain open for people needing immediate care for life-threatening emergencies.

 Champaign-Urbana Public Health District (217) 239-7877

-· Christie Clinic providers are now available for preventative care appointments and elective procedures.
+- Christie Clinic providers are now available for preventative care appointments and elective procedures.
 We have taken precautionary measures to open our doors for non-urgent healthcare concerns.
-Visit your MyChristie patient portal or call your provider to request an appointment.
+Patients can visit their MyChristie patient portal or call their provider to request an appointment.

 OSF 833-OSF KNOW (833-673-5669)

-· OSF HealthCare is launching a Pandemic Health Worker Program (PHWP) that will serve individuals with COVID-19 symptoms.
+- OSF HealthCare has launched a Pandemic Health Worker Program (PHWP) that serves individuals with COVID-19 symptoms.
 A person is eligible for the PHWP if he or she is showing COVID-19 symptoms, or is at high risk for contracting the virus, but does not require emergency or inpatient care, and can be digitally monitored at home.
 They must first call the COVID-19 Nurse Hotline (833-OSF-KNOW) and be digitally triaged by a nurse.
 Depending on the answers to the screening questions, the nurse or other provider will determine if they are eligible for the PHWP.
 If enrolled, the client will be notified and receive a phone call from a Pandemic Health Worker within 48 hours.